-On the advice of the Selection Committee, unsuccessful candidates will be notified by the Assistant Vice President of Human Resources or designate and all applications will be maintained in that office.
+On the advice of the Selection Committee, unsuccessful candidates who were interviewed will be notified by the Employer.

+All applications, including interview notes and materials, will be maintained in Human Resources.
+The Union designate shall provide a copy of their interview notes to both Human Resources and the Union.
 The Union is to have access to job application files which will be maintained for a minimum of three (3) months from the date the position was commenced.